IsaakGenge/modeler-aihackathon/Readme.md

 1. Clone this repository
 2. Navigate to the project directory
 3. Ensure the Cosmos DB Emulator is running (check the notification icon in your system tray)
+4. Open a terminal and navigate to the `Frontend` directory
+5. Install dependencies:  npm install
+6. Open a terminal and navigate to the `Backend` directory
-4. Run the application using .NET Aspire:  dotnet run --project Backend/ModelerAPI.AppHost
+7. Run the application using .NET Aspire:  dotnet run --project Backend/ModelerAPI.AppHost

 ### Running the Unit Tests